Mooning: Maryland

+Students at Stanford University conduct a "mass mooning" in May 1995.
+This demonstration was in protest of censorship in the American media.

 In January 2006, a Maryland state circuit court determined that mooning is a form of artistic expression protected by the First Amendment as a form of speech.

 The court ruled that indecent exposure relates only to exposure of the genitals, adding that even though mooning was a "disgusting" and "demeaning" act to engage in, and had taken place in the presence of a minor, "If exposure of half of the buttocks constituted indecent exposure, any woman wearing a thong at the beach at Ocean City would be guilty."

 Defense attorneys had cited a case from 1983 of a woman who was arrested after protesting in front of the U.S. Supreme Court building wearing nothing but a cardboard sign that covered the front of her body.
 In that case, the District of Columbia Court of Appeals had ruled that indecent exposure is limited to a person's genitalia.
 No review of the case by a higher court took place since prosecutors dropped the case after the ruling.